 I like online banks because they can pay higher-than-average interest rates on your savings account and sometimes even on your checking.

 Ally Bank sets a high standard for online banks.
-Ally can deliver great savings rates, low fees, and a broad variety of account options.
+Ally can deliver great savings rates, low fees, and various account options.

 You can find higher interest rates at other online-only banks, but it’s harder to beat Ally’s convenience.